pivot-access-ltd/bma-offline-docs/src/commissioning-log-reference-5248.md

 **$RUN_ID** is labelled `id` in the verbose result output.
 [/note]
 [/tab]

-[tab version="snap-2.9#ui,deb-2.9#ui,snap-3.0#ui,deb-3.0#ui,snap-3.1#ui,deb-3.1#ui," view=""]
+[tab version="snap-3.2,deb-3.2,snap-3.1,deb-3.1,snap-3.0,deb-3.0,snap-2.9,deb-2.9" view="UI"]
 Commissioning logs, which are presented on the "Commissioning" tab for any machine in the "Ready" state, contain a list of commissioning scripts with a timestamp and result.
 You can view the detailed logs for each of these scripts from this tab.

 When you click on the "Commissioning" tab under a given machine, you will see a screen similar to this one:

 <a href="https://discourse.maas.io/uploads/default/original/1X/f2e52a4bf55b37e5ff63e7d1fab1aac32aebc48c.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/f2e52a4bf55b37e5ff63e7d1fab1aac32aebc48c.jpeg"></a>

-Each of the items in the "NAME" column is the name of a [commissioning script](/t/how-to-deploy-machines/nnnn#heading--how-to-commission-a-machine).
+Each of the items in the "NAME" column is the name of a [commissioning script](/t/how-to-deploy-machines/5112#heading--how-to-commission-a-machine).
 Each entry gives a timestamp and a result (e.g. passed, failed, ...).
 At the end of each line is a link to view the log.
 It's worth taking a look at each of the script logs and their typical output.
 [/tab]
+[/tabs]

 <a href="#heading--maas-support-info"><h2 id="heading--maas-support-info">maas-support-info</h2></a>